metablaster/WindowsFirewallRuleset/Config/README.md

 # About this directory

-Directory for configuration files for firewall monitoring and troubleshooting programs.
+Directory for configuration files for this project and external programs.

+The ProjectSettings.ps1 affects all scripts globaly.

-For more information see [MonitoringFirewall.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/develop/Readme/MonitoringFirewall.md)
+For more information about configuring external tools see [MonitoringFirewall.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/develop/Readme/MonitoringFirewall.md)